hand-tended organic fruit tasting like real fruit should

-Located on the western slope of the Rocky Mountains outside of Hotchkiss, Colorado, our ninety-nine acre organic fruit farm is dedicated to growing the best-tasting peaches, apples, pears and cherries around.
+Located on the western slope of the Rocky Mountains outside of Hotchkiss, Colorado, our ninety-nine acre organic fruit farm is dedicated to growing the best-tasting peaches, apples, pears, plums, cherries, and heirloom tomatoes around.
 We are the only certified organic, fourth generation orchard in the Rocky Mountain West – the mouth-watering fruit we grow is the result of generations of farming wisdom, innovation, and experience.

-All our products are certified organic and are only made from fruit we grow on our family farm.
+All our products are certified organic.
+They are made from fruit we grow on our family farm.
 We only use fruit picked at its peak of flavor.
 And, best of all, we don’t add any sugar or other flavorings to our great tasting applesauces, fruit butters, and cider.
 For our jams, we use a reduced sugar recipe that lets you taste our fruit.

 We invite you to use this site to learn more about us, read about our family farming heritage in the history section, and find some great recipes.
 If you’re here for fruit, head right to the “find our fruit” or “fruits we grow” pages; or order one of our fantastic fruit gift packs.
 You can also learn of the farmers markets, CSA’s (community supported agriculture), and retailers where we sell our fresh fruit and see what people are saying about us.